 How do I obtain a copy of a criminal report and/or an accident report?

 You can obtain a copy of a criminal and/or accident report at the Records window at the City of Wooster Safety Center at 3333 Burbank Rd.
 The hours of operation are 0800 - 1130 and 1230 -1500 Monday through Friday.
 You may also email your request to email@example.com or fax your request to 330-287-5787.
 You may also obtain a copy of your report online under Public Records Requests on the City's website.

 How do I pay my parking ticket?

-You can pay your parking ticket in person at the City of Wooster Safety Center at 3333 Burbank Rd. via cash or check only between the hours of 0800 - 1130 and 1230 - 1500 Monday through Friday.
-There is also a fine payment box in the lobby of the Justice Center located 201 W. North St. and the City of Wooster Safety Center that you can access 24/7.
-You may also pay your ticket online with a debit or credit card or you can mail your payment to the City of Wooster Safety Center 3333 Burbank Rd., Wooster OH 44691.
+You can pay your parking ticket in person at the Wooster Safety Center at 3333 Burbank Rd. or at Wooster City Hall at 538 N. Market St. via cash or check only between the hours of 0800 - 1600, Monday through Friday.
+There is also a fine payment box in the lobby of the Wooster Safety Center that you can access 24/7.
+You may also pay your ticket online with a debit or credit card or you can mail your payment to the Wooster Safety Center 3333 Burbank Rd., Wooster OH 44691.

 Chief of Police